Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: IBUU forward modeling of heavy-ion reactions

 \subsection{$X$ and $K$ effects on compression in mid-central Au+Au reactions from 150 to 1200 MeV/nucleon}

 For studying the beam energy dependence of collective flow, it is useful to know firstly how the central density evolves.
-For this purpose, shown in Fig. \ref{DT1} are the evolution of central baryon density during mid-central Au+Au reactions at beam energies between 150 to 1200 MeV/nucleon using a typically soft EOS ($K$=204 MeV) and approximately free-space baryon-baryon scattering cross sections ($X\approx 1$).
+For this purpose, shown in Fig. \ref{DT1} are the evolution of central baryon density in a 1.0 fm$^3$ cubic cell around the c.m. of the two colliding nuclei) during mid-central Au+Au reactions using a typically soft EOS ($K$=204 MeV) and approximately free-space BBSCSs ($X\approx 1$).
 As we have carried out simulations for 120 sets of random combinations of $X$ and $K$ for each beam energy $E_{beam}/A$, we purposely selected this particular $X-K$ combination for an illustration.
 At each instant $t$, each one of the 100 dots represents the result of a specific impact parameter randomly generated between 3 and 6 fm.
 As expected, as the beam energy increases the maximum central density increases from about $1.7\rho_0$ at $E_{beam}/A$=150 MeV to about $2.7\rho_0$ at $E_{beam}/A$=1200 while its duration decreases gradually from about 30 to 15 fm/c.